Taking A Look At Emera Incorporated's (TSE:EMA) ROE

-While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
+Many investors are still learning about the various metrics that can be useful when analysing a stock.
+This article is for those who would like to learn about Return On Equity (ROE).
 To keep the lesson grounded in practicality, we'll use ROE to better understand Emera Incorporated (TSE:EMA).

 ROE can be calculated by using the formula: